ArmaFriday/Guide/docs/manuals/roe.rst

 * You can always act to defend yourself and other players
 * You may always return fire when fired upon
-* If the sitation permits, always as for clearance to engage
+* If the sitation permits, always ask for clearance to engage

 =================================================
 Weapons "Hold"